 Use of this Material

-I have had many reports of highly successful parties based on content downloaded from this website.
+I have had many reports of highly successful parties based on content from this website.
 See these citations to find out what other parents thought, and to see more pictures of mystery parties around the world.

 Of course, I would be delighted to hear of other (hopefully) successful events based on this material.